lihaoyi/macropy/readme.md

 3**2 + 4**2 != 5**2 -> False
 ```

-MacroPy provides a variant on the `assert` keyword called `require%`.
-Like `assert`, `require%` throws an `AssertionError` if the condition is false.
+MacroPy provides a variant on the `assert` keyword called `require(`.
+Like `assert`, `require` throws an `AssertionError` if the condition is false.

-Unlike `assert`, `require%` automatically tells you what code failed the condition, and traces all the sub-expressions within the code so you can more easily see what went wrong.
+Unlike `assert`, `require` automatically tells you what code failed the condition, and traces all the sub-expressions within the code so you can more easily see what went wrong.
 Pretty handy!

-`require% can also be used in block form:
+`require can also be used in block form:

 ```python
 >>> from macropy.macros.tracing import macros, trace